andreypopp/react-app-controller/README.md

     }

     var controller = createController(routes, {
+      // optional, callback which will be executed once the controller started
+      // its operation
+      started: function() { ... },

       // optional, the DOM element to mount component to (document.body is used
       // by default).
       mountPoint: document.body,